On Higher Order Drift and Diffusion Estimates for Stochastic SINDy: Numerical Examples

 For the diffusion, figure \ref{fig:DoubleWellDiff} shows again that, as $\Delta t\to 0$, all of the methods do indeed converge in expectation.
 The Drift-Sub method slightly outperforms FD-Ord 1, the error is typically reduced by about $20\%-30\%$.
-Of the two higher order method, the trapezoidal method typically yields the best results, often an order of magnitude better than FD-Ord 1.
+Of the two higher order method, the trapezoidal method typically yields the best results, often an order of magnitude better than FD-Ord 1, although it does not appear to scale quadratically in $\Delta t$ as predicted by the theorem.
+This is likely due to a lack of sufficient data to average over the noise.
 FD-Ord 2 also gives substantial improvements for small $\Delta t$.
 Contrary to the drift, the variance in the estimate of the diffusion does decrease as $\Delta t$ goes to zero.
-The decrease appears to be roughly proportional to both $\Delta t$ and $1/T$, which is in line with the Theorems \ref{th:DiffOrd1}, \ref{th:DiffOrd2}, and \ref{th:DiffTrap}.
+The decrease appears to be proportional to $\Delta t$ and slightly faster than linear in $1/T$, which is roughly in line with the Theorems \ref{th:DiffOrd1}, \ref{th:DiffOrd2}, and \ref{th:DiffTrap}.